-- To be able to understand the procedure of set off of loss under one head against the income under a different head. - To be able to understand how can losses under a particular head of income are set off against income from another head of income. - To be able to understand how to carry forward & set off of business losses and other issues. - 1. (a) Choose the correct alternative: - (i) The maximum period for which speculation loss can be carried forward is - - (a) 4 years - (b) 8 years - (c) Indefinitely - (d) Cannot be carried forward - (ii) Mr. A incurred short term capital loss of - (a) Only against Short Term Capital Gain - (b) Against both Short Term Capital Gain & Long Term Capital Gain - (c) Against any head of income - (d) Such loss cannot be set off against any income; however it shall be carried forward - 3.
-Which of the following loss cannot be carried forward? - (a) Loss from speculative business - (b) Loss under the head Capital gain - (c) Loss under the head Income from Other Sources - (d) Loss under the head Income from House Property
+- understand the procedure of set off of loss under one head against the income under a different head.

+- understand how can losses under a particular head of income are set off against income from another head of income.

+- understand how to carry forward & set off of business losses and other issues.

+- 1. (A) Choose the correct alternative:

+- (i) The maximum period for which speculation loss can be carried forward is -

+- (a) 4 years

+- (b) 8 years

+- (c) Indefinitely

+- (d) Cannot be carried forward

+- (ii) Mr. A incurred short term capital loss of ₹ 10,000 on sale of land.
+Such loss can be set off:

+- (a) Against Long Term Capital Gain

+- (b) Against both Short Term Capital Gain & Long Term Capital Gain

+- (c) Against any head of income

+- (d) Against Short Term Capital Gain

+- (iii) Which of the following loss cannot be carried forward?

+- (a) Loss from speculative business

+- (b) Loss under the head Capital gain

+- (c) Loss under the head Income from Other Sources

+- (d) Loss under the head Income from House Property